 The micro clip is designed for probing IC pins and thin wires in fine-pitch applications.

-- Clamp the micro clip to a pin. - Connect it directly to the signal socket, or use a lead to connect it to the signal socket or the ground socket.
+Clamp the micro clip to a pin.
+Connect it directly to the signal socket using a socket adapter, or use a lead to connect it to the signal adapter or the ground socket. -- ---